 Sports vision training also involves a technique known as visualization, which is applicable to sports and to all areas of life.
 It involves closing your eyes and envisioning yourself taking each step necessary to execute a perfect putt.
 When you line up a putt in real life, those images will come to mind, ready to be applied step by step to attain success: sinking the putt.

 Dr. James Evans will develop a customized sports vision training plan to improve your putting and overall golf performance.
-The Sports Vision Centre At Village Eye Centre assists people just like you, from Edmonton, Sherwood Park, St. Albert, Fort Saskatchewan and throughout Alberta.
+Village Eye Centre assists people just like you, from Edmonton, Sherwood Park, St. Albert, Fort Saskatchewan and throughout Alberta.